 Although competition forms part of the motivation for entering a Festival, we cannot stress strongly enough that they are not cutthroat events.
-We know, based on feedback from clubs who have entered festivals, how much they enjoy performing to a new audience and socialising with likeminded-people.
+We welcome non-competitive entries at all festivals for clubs who don’t wish to compete but would still like to experience the fantastic atmosphere and fun to be had.
+We know, based on feedback from clubs who enter festivals, how much they enjoy performing to a new audience and socialising with likeminded-people.

 Festivals also provide an opportunity to learn both from the adjudicators and from each other.

 Within the SCDA the One-Act Festival is the national competitive festival which Edinburgh district has participated in since its inception.

 To enter, a club has to be a current SCDA member.